Top 10 Hottest Photos Of Stella Maxwell, Liam Payne’s Rumored New Girlfriend

 Stella Maxwell seems to have moved on from her past relationship with actress Kristen Steward, from whom she split in November 2018.
-As The Daily Mail is reporting, the stunning Victoria’s Secret Angel was spotted cozying it up with former One Director star Liam Payne in a restaurant in Berlin, which has promptly put the rumor mill to work, igniting talks that the two are an item.
+As The Daily Mail is reporting, the stunning Victoria’s Secret Angel was spotted cozying it up with former One Director star Liam Payne in a Berlin restaurant, promptly putting the rumor mill to work igniting talks that the two are an item.

-Payne, 25, and Maxwell, 28, arrived separately at the Grill Royal restaurant in the German capital city, but they sat next to each other among other folks and were seen in “deep thought together,” as per The Daily Mail.
+Payne, 25, and Maxwell, 28, arrived separately at the Grill Royal restaurant in the German capital city, but they sat next to each other among other folks, as per The Daily Mail.

 “They were seen deep in thought at the dinner and were clearly having a good time.
 Who knows where this could lead?” a source told The Daily Mail about the evening the two spent together.